Skip to content

 Addiction awareness partly comes from an area of education.
 There is a place for the continuous retelling of facts and figures as part of the response to a societal health crisis where, since a public toxicity health emergency was declared in 2016 in BC, there has been a 75 per cent increase in annual overdose poisonings.
-To that point, BC paramedics responded to more than 33,500 overdose calls last year.
+To that point, BC paramedics responded to more than 33,500 overdose calls in 2022.

 Facts and figures relating to addiction risk become an incessant hum of background noise in an information-littered media-scape.
 Like the unreadable cascade of neon green, binary code in the film The Matrix, another layer of information becomes part of an excess of well-intentioned messaging overflowing down our screens.
 Numbers and statistics around addiction in BC have been dangerously normalized and reluctantly accepted.